-"Focus more than just on weight," said Adam Schafer, Dietitian, OSF HealthCare.
+"Focus more than just on weight," says Schafer.
 "A lot of times we focus on a certain number when it comes to weight loss, but if you're exercising too you may be putting on muscle.
 It's not going to reflect well on the scale and you're going to assume you're not doing well and you're going to quit."